 👋 Good Friday morning!

-, Democratic presidential nominee Joe Biden told participants
+and Democratic presidential nominee Joe Biden will commemorate

 Check out Jewish Insider

 ’s latest ‘Jewish Nielsen